benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q004.png)

 Entity tag 'B' is used enforce identical assignment to two entities.
-The 'B' tags are large, bold and green - this is a visual indication that these tags are used to enforce identicality.
+The 'B' tags are green - this is a visual indication that these tags are used to enforce identicality.

 Here is another example: